vaxilu/x-ui/README_EN.md

 [简体中文](./README.md)| ENGLISH
 X-UI is a webUI panel based on Xray-core which supports multi protocols and multi users
 This project is a fork of [vaxilu&#39;s project](https://github.com/vaxilu/x-ui),and it is a experiental project which used by myself for learning golang
-For some basic usages,please visit my [blog post](https://coderfan.net/how-to-use-x-ui-pannel-to-set-up-proxies-for-bypassing-gfw.html)
 If you need more language options ,please open a issue and let me know that

 # changes